kemitchell/square-one-forms/confidentiality-ip.md

 # Intellectual Property

-## Intellectual Property Rights

-**Intellectual Property Rights** are legal rights in ideas, inventions, information, and other things that aren't physical property.
-Copyrights, patents, trade secrets, and trademarks are the most common.
-When these terms say _Intellectual Property Rights_, they also mean legal rights in applications to protect _Intellectual Property Rights_, like copyright, trademark, and patent applications.

 ## Purpose of Intellectual Property Terms

 The purpose of [Intellectual Property](#intellectual-property) is to make sure the company gets ownership of all _Intellectual Property Rights_ in your work for the company, or, failing that, broad licenses for it.
 In summary: